egos® – the legal

 10% |

-‘"Take the
+‘"Take the cut

-case we were all culled a few months later anyway due to budget
+in any case we were all culled a few months later anyway due to budget

 restructuring’ |